MyCoke: Promotions

+During these sponsorships, the in-game client released furniture advertising such shows.
+The Shark Tale sponsorship changed the entire game, turning every avatar into fish in the style of the characters in the movie, and the rooms were underwater themed.
+There were also new minigames to be played.
+Additionally, there was lot of cross-promotion with My Coke Rewards.
+Many game items, including the promotional NCAA items, had to be redeemed through this reward website.

+Minigames

 MyCoke's website also hosted a number of smaller games that tied into Coke Studios.
-Players would be represented by their avatar(called a virtual ego or V-ego) to compete either against other players or against the clock in order to earn decibels or prizes in the form of virtual furniture.
+Players would be represented by their avatar (called a virtual ego or V-ego) to compete either against other players or against the clock in order to earn decibels or prizes in the form of virtual furniture.
 The games proved to be very popular especially during times when Coke Studios was not open as well as when Coke Studios was at full capacity.
 The games also used a lobby system similar to Coke Studios if they involved more than one player.
 The games offered were: